 How did Sweeney die?
-Was it a hunting related accident?
+Was it a hunting-related accident?
 Are guns in fact very dangerous?
-We know they are but Jacob leaves these questions hovering, an effective tactic that allows him to paint a warm portrait of a family indulging in an important ritual while acknowledging that there is a dark side.
+We know they are but Jacob leaves these questions hovering, an effective tactic that allows him to paint a warm portrait of a family indulging in an important ritual which at the same time acknowledges that there is a dark side.

-And it really is warm – Kubilay Uner’s soundtrack is female vocals, pianos and strings, Benjamin Kasulke’s handheld cinematography is measured and relaxed, the performances have a relaxed semi-improvised feel and are suffused with a collaborative bonhomie, while Jacob’s directing and Pete Oh’s editing help develop a real feel for the passing of time.
+And it really is warm – Kubilay Uner’s soundtrack is female vocals, pianos and strings, Benjamin Kasulke’s handheld cinematography is measured and relaxed, the performances have a loose semi-improvised feel and are suffused with a collaborative bonhomie, while Jacob’s directing and Pete Oh’s editing help develop a real feel for the passing of time.

 If this all sounds a bit too nice, you might be brought up short by the sight of a pubescent girl opening a box of tampons, finding them too gross to use, then opting for a sanitary towel instead.
 It’s not something you see often in movies.
 Or the practice of hanging used sanitary towels in the trees as a lure for the deer.
 Or of Florence cutting what I think was a penis from a deer’s body.

-A walkout of the sort that Lars Von Trier-style can provoke at festivals would probably do this film a lot of good in terms of profile.
+A walkout of the sort that Lars Von Trier provokes at festivals would probably do this film a lot of good in terms of profile.
 But it isn’t that sort of film.
 It’s controversial rather than provocative, a gentle drama about a brutal subject, told with economy, on the downlow and with a sense of an eternal verity – we live, we die.

 © Steve Morrissey 2018